 Step 3.
-Installing Elgg Social Networking Platform.
+Installing the Elgg Social Networking Platform.

-First thing to do is to go to Elgg’s download page and download the latest stable version of Elgg, At the moment of writing this article it is version 2.0.1:
+The first thing to do is to go to Elgg’s download page and download the latest stable version of Elgg, At the moment of writing this article it is version 2.0.1:

 Unpack the Elgg archive to the document root directory on your server: